nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 For students, there is also a need for to manually track lecture videos and webcast progress as lecturers may use different learning management systems.

-This motivated our team to create an application that would not only help track all your shows and lectures, but also foster a community where everyone will be able to share their favourite shows and their watchlist with like-minded individuals and friends.
+This motivated our team to create an application that would not only help track all your shows and lectures, but also foster a community where everyone will be able to share their favourite shows and their watchlist with like-minded individuals and friends. <br>
 <!-- I used foster for ambiguous language so we can get away with the feature not being implemented yet -->
- <br><br>

 ### 1.c.
 What will this guide do?

 This guide aims to equip you with the knowledge on how to use our application by providing you with detailed examples for all of **WatchNext's** features.
 The features can be found in [Section 4: “Features”](#4-features).

 Interested in using **WatchNext**?
 Jump to [Section 2: “Quick Start”](#2-quick-start) to get started now!
-<br><br><br>
+<br><br>
 ## 2. Quick Start

 Prerequisite: Ensure that you have Java 11 installed in your Computer.